sevmeowple/Wordle/README.md

 # Wordle

-A simple web wordle
+A simple web wordle.
-You can preview and play it on [this website](https://sevmeowple.github.io/Wordle/)
+You can preview and play it on [this website](https://sevmeowple.github.io/Wordle/).

 ## Developing

-Once you've created a project and installed dependencies with `bun install`, start a development server:
+Once you've cloned this project and installed dependencies with `bun install`, start a development server:

 ```bash
 bun dev